Dining domes set to offer eating experience in Exeter

 Published: 13 October 2020

-Striking dining domes have started to appear outside a number of city centre restaurants, giving people a chance to eat out in their own socially-distanced bubble.
+Striking dining domes have started to appear outside a number of city centre restaurants, giving people a chance to eat out in their own support bubble.

 Exeter City Council is part-funding the seven domes, which are heated and seat up to eight guests around a table.
 New government restrictions allow groups of more than six to socialise only when they are from the same household or support bubble.